 Injeongjeon Hall is the main palace hall at Changdeokgung Palace.
 It was used by the king and his officials during conferences and also as a meeting point for foreign envoys and visitors.

 Originally built in 1405, it was twice destroyed by fire, once in 1592 and again in 1804.
 Both times it was rebuilt.

 The royal walkway and courtyard, dating back to 1609, can be seen in front of the hall.
-On this walking are stone markers, each inscribed with ranks of court officials.
+On this walkway are stone markers inscribed with ranks of court officials.
 Court officials would stand behind their designated stone marker when meeting with the king.
 Higher ranked officials stood closest to the king.

-A terraced garden can be found behind Injeongjeon.
+A terraced garden can be found behind the building.
 It was thought that the garden channeled energy from the surrounding mountains, and Maebong Peak, into the palace.